Cancer Research & Clinical Trials

-To find clinical trials available at NewYork-Presbyterian Brooklyn Methodist Hospital, please visit the Joint Clinical Trial Office website
+To find clinical trials for oncology available through the Meyer Cancer Center at NewYork-Presbyterian Brooklyn, please visit Meyer Cancer Center Clinical Trials.

-At NewYork-Presbyterian Brooklyn Methodist Hospital, we are at the forefront of cancer research.
-In collaboration with Weill Cornell Medicine, our academic partner, we make strides each day towards our ultimate goal: A cure.
+At Weill Cornell Medicine Meyer Cancer Center at NewYork-Presbyterian Brooklyn Methodist Hospital, we make strides each day towards our ultimate goal: A cure.
+Right here in Brooklyn.

 Clinical trials, also referred to as clinical research studies, evaluate new treatment and diagnostic approaches.
 This form of cancer research is the safest and most effective way to discover new therapies and treatment interventions to improve overall health outcomes.
 Clinical trials are conducted for many reasons, including determining if a new agent or device is safe and effective for people to use, to discover new ways of using existing treatments, or to compare treatments to evaluate which is better.
 Virtually every advance that exists in medicine stems from clinical trials, as this process is an essential part of moving the medical field forward and developing new treatments to provide better care for patients.
 Clinical trial volunteers not only play a critical role in gauging the effectiveness of new therapies and treatments, they often gain access to treatments that are not available elsewhere.